 Loloata Dive Resort Image Gallery

-Diving Papua New Guinea: Loloata Dive Resort’s Location
+Diving Papua New Guinea: Loloata Dive Resort Logistics

-It is reached by a 25-minute drive from the airport followed by a short 15-minute boat ride.
+Loloata Island is located in Bootless Bay, about 20km from Port Moresby, which involves a 25-minute drive from the airport followed by a short 15-minute boat ride.

-Loloata Island is shaped somewhat like a crocodile and it’s name means One Hill in the local Motu language, with loloa meaning hill and ta meaning one.
+The island is shaped somewhat like a crocodile and its name means One Hill in the local Motu language, with loloa meaning hill and ta meaning one.

-Loloata Dive Resort’s location in Bootless Bay means it is quite close to many of the best sites on the barrier reefs to the south, which is a major advantage as it means that those sites are only about 40 minutes away from the resort.
+The island’s location means it is quite close to many of the best sites on the barrier reefs to the south, which means those sites are only about 40 minutes away from the resort.

 It also means that it does not take long to get back to the shelter of Loloata when the wind starts to blows around midday…